tdawnsugrue/pangenome-graphs/NOTES.md

 ### Sep 23

 Basically running the whole thing on every chromosome.
 This might take a while...
 (Do some writeup while waiting for things to finish)

+### Sep 24

+- More updates to sections in dissertation.
+    - FILTERING: Is there any point in specifying an *upper* limit on no. haplotypes per node?
+It takes a fair amount of time to run these (assume maybe an hour per chrom?
+More for larger ones), so should probably pick this.
+- Building the pipeline to run on every chromosome to get all the data.